codecrafters-io/build-your-own-redis/stage_descriptions/replication-18-na2.md

 ### Notes

-- The `WAIT` command should always return the number of replicas that have acknowledged the command, even if the timeout expires.
-- The returned number of replicas might be lesser than or greater than the expected number of replicas specified in the `WAIT` command.
+- The returned number of replicas might be less than or greater than the expected number of replicas specified in the `WAIT` command.